Fenway Park#17 in Best Things To Do in Boston

 Fans of America's favorite pastime won't want to miss a game at Fenway Park.
 Home to the Boston Red Sox, this stadium has been the site of home runs, stolen bases and grounders since 1912.
-The stadium celebrated its 100th anniversary in 2012, and reflects the same jovial spirit that's attracted fans in droves throughout the 20th and 21st centuries.
-Regardless of whether you believe in the legendary 1919 "Curse of the Bambino" or you believe the Sox are primed to make another run for the World Series, you should try to catch a game and admire the ballpark's original architecture, including the 37-foot-tall notorious "Green Monster" wall rising over left field.
+Regardless of whether you're a diehard Red Sox fan who believes in the legendary 1919 "Curse of the Bambino" or not, you should try to catch a game and admire the ballpark's original architecture.
+Must-see features of the park include Pesky's Pole – the right field foul pole named after former Red Sox player Johnny Pesky – and the 37-foot-tall "Green Monster" wall in left field.

 Many Bostonians are avid Red Sox fans (which is why it's considered one of the Best Cities for Baseball Fans to Visit), so if you plan on making your pilgrimage during baseball season (April to early October) and want to come for a game, book your tickets at least a few weeks in advance.
 You can also take a one-hour guided tour of the facility, which recent visitors said was informative and interesting, even if you're not a Red Sox or baseball fan.
 Most tour tickets can be reserved in advance online, although on game days, you'll need to purchase tickets at the ballpark for tours offered three hours before a baseball game.